0xBYTESHIFT/fp16/README.md

 Additional credit goes to JEROEN VAN DER ZIJP for his paper on "Fast Half Float Conversions", whose algorithms have been used in the library for converting between half-precision and single-precision values.

-From v2.1.1 this library is maitained by 0xBYTESHIFT on github.com.
-Contact: 0xBYTESHIFT@gmail.com
+From v2.1.1 this copy of library is maitained by 0xBYTESHIFT on github.com.
+Please refer to the original on sourceforge for more stable and usable code.